shreyasrastogi/AzureUserEntraIDApp/README.md

     - `DisableUser.razor`: Component for Disabling existing account.
     - `DeleteUser.razor`: Component for deleting a user account.
     - `ResetUserPassword.razor`: Component for resetting password for user account.
+    - `AssignLicense.razor`: Assign M365 License to the user.

   - **Shared**: Contains shared components and layouts.
     - `MainLayout.razor`: Main layout component.
     - `NavMenu.razor`: Navigation menu component.

   - **wwwroot**: Contains static files such as CSS, JavaScript, and images.
     - `index.html`: The main HTML file for the Blazor WebAssembly application.
     - `logo.png`: The logo image used as the favicon